LHSjames/IS-477-Final-Project/ProjectPlan.md

 # IS 477 Project
 ## Overview
-The overall goal of this project is to conduct a detailed, data-driven analysis of the Chicago Airbnb market.
-This will be achieved by integrating three distinct datasets—static property features, dynamic review activity, and official neighborhood metadata—to create a comprehensive view of the market.
-The final deliverable will include a statistical analysis of key factors and a predictive model designed to identify drivers of listing success and guest satisfaction.
+The goal of this project is to perform a thorough, data-intensive examination of the Chicago Airbnb market through the integration of three different datasets: static attributes of properties, dynamic behavioral review activity, and official neighborhood metadata. to generate an integrative market picture.
+It will combine static attributes of properties (listings.csv), dynamic behavioral review activity (reviews.csv), and official neighborhood metadata (neighborhood.csv) to generate a comprehensive picture of the market.

 #Research Question(s)
 What is the measurable impact of neighborhood categorization (as defined by the city data) on the average listing price, minimum stay requirements, and overall availability of listings in Chicago?